ivan-golubev/ivan-golubev.github.io/29.03.25/ThreadPingPong.md

 `lock/ unlock` methods in each iteration [\[3\]](#3).
 `scoped_lock` uses RAII style of acquiring the mutex in a constructor, which is not suitable for our use case.

-When instantiating this lock, we specify `std::defer_lock`, which means the lock is no aquired upon construction.
+When instantiating this lock, we specify `std::defer_lock`, which means the lock is no acquired upon construction.

 Let's write the main loop for our threads.
 The code will run until the stop is requested by one of the threads.